Can Vegans Drink Alcohol? Things You Need to Know

 Traditionally, the most common fining agents were casein (a milk protein), gelatin (animal protein), albumin (egg whites) and isinglass (fish bladder protein).
 These are known as ‘processing aids’ and are not additives for the wine, as they are removed along with the ‘haze’ molecules.
 While the use of casein and albumin are acceptable to (most) vegetarians, they are a strict no-no for vegans as there is the possibility of these fining agents being absorbed into the finished wine.

 So can vegans drink alcohol?
+What can make a wine vegan?
+What are some vegan-friendly wines?
 Here are some good news.
-Many modern winemakers use bentonite and other clay-based fining agents, as they have proved to be a very efficient way of removing unwanted proteins.
-Activated charcoal is another vegan-friendly agent that is also used.
+Many modern winemakers use silica gel, bentonite and other clay-based vegan products, as they have proved to be a very efficient way of removing unwanted proteins.
+Activated charcoal is another vegan-friendly agent that is also used for white wine.
+Many California wine have vegan-friendly options, and many of them do add vegan symbols on the bottles to indicate they are fully vegan.

-As well as this, the popularisation of more natural winemaking methods means more vegan and vegetarian-friendly wines.
-As more wine producers around the world decide not to fine or filter their wines, leaving them to self-clarify and self-stabilise, it opens the door for a more recognisably vegan-friendly wine market.
+As well as this, the popularization of more natural winemaking methods means more vegan and vegetarian-friendly wines.
+As more wine producers around the world decide not to fine or filter their wines, leaving them to self-clarify and self-stabilise, it opens the door for a more recognizably vegan-friendly wine market.
 Such wines usually state on the label that they are ‘not fined or not filtered’.

 Here’s a list of vegan wines.